saadiqbal96/ai-powered-agentic-workflow/Agentic-Workflow/Second-Phase/README-PHASE2.md

-Project Title: AI-Powered Agentic Workflow for Project Management Phase 2: Implementing an Agentic Workflow Using a Predefined Agent Library
+AI-Powered Agentic Workflow for Project Management

+Phase 2: Implementing an Agentic Workflow Using a Predefined Agent Library

 Phase 2 builds directly on the agent library developed in Phase 1.
 In this phase, I use the previously implemented agent classes to construct a complete agentic workflow that simulates real-world project management tasks.